 Remember that charity begins at home.
-So, look at your own elderly people in your family.
+So, look at the elderly people in your family.
 They might be your grandparents, your aunties, or your uncles; start with them, and just try to be nice to them.
-Remember also that charity can be just a warm smile.
+Remember, too, that charity can be just a warm smile.

 Then there are the elderly people in your community.
 If you know a lonely old person, go and visit him or her.
 You can also ask your family to invite him or her for dinner.